Age Ain't Nothing but a Number (Aaliyah song): Music and lyrics

-"Age Ain't Nothing but a Number" has been described as a "soulful ballad" with Aaliyah "crooning of longing for an older lover".
+"Age Ain't Nothing but a Number" was described by The Boombox as a "soulful ballad" with Aaliyah "crooning of longing for an older lover".
+Tonya Pendleton from The Washington Post, said it was a "seductive entreaty to an older lover to forget their age difference and allow their relationship to ripen".
 The song opens with "Aaliyah's spoken voice noting her daily diary entry" and it is "coupled with a delicate guitar-piano interplay that echoes the urgency of her performance".
-It contains a lyrical interpolation from the song "What You Won't Do for Love" (1978) by Bobby Caldwell.
-Tonya Pendleton from The Washington Post described the song as a "seductive entreaty to an older lover to forget their age difference and allow their relationship to ripen".
+It also includes a lyrical interpolation from the song "What You Won't Do for Love" (1978) by Bobby Caldwell.
+The shifts into the chorus contain "some grace-note exhalations, as attaching 'my' to 'age aint nothing but a number".
+While, Aaliyah's "vocal assertion is breathy, and reassuring, pointedly come-hither in its insistence, and at times maturely deep and almost throaty.
+Towards the end, the words are said – 'come here', with what then sounds like a kiss".